ibbya04/Home-Lab/README.md

 - Learnt how to set up, configure and manage virtual environments.
 - Experience in penetration testing with Metasploit.
-- Developed skills in network traffic analysis using Wireshark.
+- Developed skills in network configuration and  traffic analysis using Wireshark.
 - Ability to implement and configure firewall defenses with UFW.
 - Enhanced understanding of attack patterns and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.